IBM/sms-spam-filter-using-hortonworks/README.md

 Note: All the development and training included below, including references to the HDP cluster, are initiated from within IBM DSX Local.

-* Develop and train a Spam Filter Model using pyspark, both locally (using local spark ML provided by DSX Local) and remotely (by leveraing the remote spark in the HDP cluster).
+* Develop and train a Spam Filter Model using pyspark, both locally (using local Spark ML provided by DSX Local) and remotely (by leveraing the remote Spark in the HDP cluster).

 * Develop and train a Spam Filter Model using the 3rd-party library Scikit-learn, both locally (using Scikit-learn provided by DSX Local) and remotely (by leveraging the compute in the HDP cluster).

-* Package the Spam Filter Model as a python egg in DSX Local, then train and deploy the model package levaraging both the remote spark and compute in the HDP cluster.
+* Package the Spam Filter Model as a python egg in DSX Local, then train and deploy the model package levaraging both the remote Spark and compute in the HDP cluster.

-In order for DSX Local to be able to utilize the resources (both spark and compute) of the HDP cluster, the IBM DSX Hadoop Integration Service (DSXHI) must be installed on the edge node of the HDP cluster and DSXHI must be registered with DSX Local.
+In order for DSX Local to be able to utilize the resources (both Spark and compute) of the HDP cluster, the IBM DSX Hadoop Integration Service (DSXHI) must be installed on the edge node of the HDP cluster and DSXHI must be registered with DSX Local.

 First, some background: